 Sydney NSW Australia

 Phone, email details

-Career BioMatthew England is an Australian Research Council Laureate Fellow and Deputy Director of the UNSW Climate Change Research Centre (CCRC) as well as being a Chief Investigator in the ARC Centre of Excellence for Climate System Science.
-In 2014 England was elected a Fellow of the Australian Academy of Science.
-In 2016 he was elected a Fellow of the American Geophysical Union.
+Career BioI am currently a Scientia Professor of Climate Dynamics at the University of New South Wales.
+I have previously held an Australian Research Council Laureate Fellowship and I was one of the founding Directors of the UNSW Climate Change Research Centre (CCRC) (2006 - 2012).
+I was the Deputy Director of the ARC Centre of Excellence for Climate System Science during 2017-2018.
+In 2014 I was elected a Fellow of the Australian Academy of Science, and in 2016 a Fellow of the American Geophysical Union.

-England obtained his PhD in physical oceanography and climate modelling from the University of Sydney in 1992 after having won the University Medal and 1st Class Honours from the same University in 1987.
-After completing an EU Postdoctoral Research Fellowship at the CNRS in France during 1992-1994, England worked as a Research Scientist at CSIRO within the Climate Change Research Program during 1994-1995.
-Since 1995 England has lectured in the physics of the ocean and climate system at the University of New South Wales, where he was awarded an ARC Federation Fellowship in 2005 and an ARC Laureate Fellowship in 2010.
-In 2007 England established the Climate Change Research Centre (together with then joint Director Professor Andy Pitman).
+I obtained my PhD in physical oceanography and climate modelling from the University of Sydney in 1992 after being awarded the University Medal and 1st Class Honours from the same University in 1987.
+After completing an EU Postdoctoral Research Fellowship at the Centre National de la Recherche Scientifique (CNRS) in France during 1992-1994, I worked as a Research Scientist at CSIRO within the Climate Change Research Program during 1994-1995.
+Since 1995 I have lectured in the physics of the ocean and climate system at the University of New South Wales, where I was awarded an ARC Federation Fellowship in 2005 and an ARC Laureate Fellowship in 2010.
+In 2006 I established the UNSW Climate Change Research Centre together with Professor Andy Pitman.
 The CCRC became the host institution for the ARC Centre of Excellence for Climate System Science in 2011.